au-research/raid-metadata/rtd/docs/source/extended/spatialCoverages.rst

 **Definition**: The URI of the language identifier schema.

-**Requirement**: Mandatory for each subject.keywords.language.id supplied
+**Requirement**: Mandatory for each subject.place.language.id supplied

 **Occurrence**: 0-1